Going Beneath the Surface: What People Want from Therapy - Linda Michaels, PsyD, MBA, and Eric M. Plakun, MD, DLFAPA, FACPsych (Recorded)

 The views and opinions expressed in this presentation are those of the presenter(s) and do not necessarily represent the official policy or position of the Austen Riggs Center.

-In support of improving patient care, The Austen Riggs Center is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME)the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team
+In support of improving patient care, The Austen Riggs Center is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team

 Available Credit

-• 1.50 AMA PRA Category 1 Credit™
+- 1.50 AMA PRA Category 1 Credit™

-• 1.50 APA
+- 1.50 APA

 Austen Riggs Center, Inc. is recognized by the New York State Education Department’s State Board for Psychology as an approved provider of continuing education for licensed psychologists #PSY-0115.

-• 1.50 ASWB-ACE
+- 1.50 ASWB-ACE

-The Austen Riggs Center, #1344, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
+As a Jointly Accredited Organization, The Austen Riggs Center is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Organization, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-Austen Riggs Center maintains responsibility for this Enduring.
-ACE provider Approval Period: 02/02/2023-2/2/2026.
-Social workers completing this Enduring will receive 1.50 continuing education credit(s).
-For a listing of jurisdictions that accept ACE, please visit States and provinces that accept ACE | Association of Social Work Boards.
+Austen Riggs Center maintains responsibility for this.
+Social workers completing this Enduring course will receive 1.50 continuing education credit(s).